Skip to main content

 It smacks of obsession with marginal gains – the 1% that will make all the difference to performance.
 A constant drive to be the best.
 Making steady, consistent progress towards a goal.
 This can only come from a business culture of discipline and a constant, almost restless curiosity.

-Collins, in his compelling narratives on great companies and management strategy, suggests the ‘Culture of Discipline’ as a cornerstone of enduring greatness.
+In his compelling narratives on great companies and management strategy, Collins suggests the ‘Culture of Discipline‘ as a cornerstone of enduring greatness.
 It’s not about bureaucratic rigidity or stifling creativity but rather instilling a framework where disciplined people engage in disciplined thought, leading to disciplined action.
 Collins finds evidence that when an organisation empowers self-driven individuals with a clear vision, the interplay of entrepreneurial spirit with diligent consistency emerges.

 6. Technology accelerators move companies from Good to Great